zimfw/git/README.md

   * `GlO` displays the one line log with authors and dates.
   * `Glg` displays the graph log.
   * `GlG` displays the graph log with authors and dates.
-  * `Glv` displays the log verifying the GPG signature of commits.
+  * `Glv` displays the log, verifying the GPG signature of commits.
   * `Glc` displays the commit count for each contributor in descending order.
   * `Glr` manages reflog information.